 External Moderator - Should either Party appeal against the decision of the Adjudication Panel, details of the case are passed to an External Moderator to review the decision.
 The External Moderator is a member of the therapeutic profession but with no connection with UKAHPP.
 The Moderator is appointed by the Board of UKAHPP.

 UKCP (UK Council for Psychotherapy) UKAHPP is an Organisational Member of UKCP.
 The UKCP can hear appeals against the conduct of the complaint, but not on the decision itself if this was properly reached.
-Some psychotherapy members of UKAHPP are individually registered with UKCP via UKAHPP.
+Some psychotherapist and psychotherapeutic counsellor members of UKAHPP are individually registered with UKCP via UKAHPP.

 UKAHPP Formal Complaints Procedure